-Valenzuela was in the saddle for the next race, which was an easy allowance race victory on the Saratoga grass course, his first win on this type of surface.
+Valenzuela manned the controls for the next race, which was an easy allowance race victory on the Saratoga grass course, his first win on this type of surface.
 However, Valenzuela was not available for the next race, another grass allowance race, and Kelso finished fourth but only one and a half lengths behind.

 No worries though as Kelso and Valenzuela won the Stymie Handicap, the Woodward Stakes and the Jockey Club Gold Cup, the latter by ten lengths, in succession.
 Mrs. Du Pont and Hanford kept Kelso at Belmont for a start in the twelve furlong Man O’ War Stakes on the grass.
 He ended up second in this event, which was run on a soft course, to Beau Purple.

 On to Laurel for another shot at the Washington D.C.
 International, but another second place was all Kelso could do against the top European invader Match II.
 However he did beat his nemesis Carry Back by four and one half lengths.
 The year ended with a dominating win by five lengths in the Governor’s Plate at twelve furlongs on the first of December at Garden State Park.
 Kelso was named as the top handicap horse for the second consecutive year and as the Horse of the Year for the third time in a row.